OzmoOzmo/CastleHKCArduinoRKP/README.md

 The circuit required to be made is in the HowTo Notes Folder.

+See Config.h for any settings - such as email address to alert etc.

+Tested on Uno and Leonardo.
+Note: UNO runs fine - but only Leonardo can Debug Log to Console.

-The status of this project is being blogged on www.boards.ie
+The status of this project is being blogged at http://www.boards.ie/vbulletin/showthread.php?t=2057113381

-April 2015
+June 2015